ricardpaschoeto/Deep-Learning/README.md

 * CelebA

 # Project 05 - Train a Quadcopter How to Fly

+Design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm

 * task.py: Define your task (environment) in this file.
 * agents/: Folder containing reinforcement learning agents.